⚙️ Engineering deep-dive

 Sleep until next cycle

 asyncio.sleep(INTERVAL_SECONDS) — configurable from 60 s to several hours.
-The bot uses almost zero CPU while sleeping.
+Near-zero CPU while sleeping.

 asyncio.sleep